rchacon/machine-setup/README.md

 - Make bash default shell with `chsh -s /bin/bash` (macOS)
 - Create ssh keys for github accounts (both)
 - Install the Sublime license (both)

-## Caveats

-The Sublime Install Package Control task (`deployment/roles/common/tasks/sublime.yml`) will fail the first time because the `~/Library/Application\ Support/Sublime\ Text\ 3/` directory on macOS and `~/.config/sublime-text-3/` on Ubuntu aren't created until the first time you open Sublime Text.
-So for now, open Sublime and re-run the playbook.

-For Ubuntu, your user is added to the `docker` group but in order for it to take affect you have to logout and log back in.

-For macOS, installing virtualbox will fail the first time because of macOS's security settings.
-After this step fails go into Security settings and enable Oracle then re-run the playbook.